 Presents the technical and legal issues facing computer crime investigators and digital forensic examiners.
 Students will learn effective and appropriate forensic response strategies to support cyber crime investigative efforts.
 The focus is on acquiring the skills needed to identify and collect potential digital evidence, to analyze that evidence using chain of custody and to report forensic findings.
+CIS 425 is cross-listed with CIS 525.
+To distinguish CIS 525 from CIS 425 additional or differentiated assessments and/or assignments appropriate to the graduate level will be assigned.
 Prerequisite: CIS 125 and CIS 356.
 FA (Odd)